-Our company has overlapping directors and management with Liberty Interactive and Starz, which may lead to conflicting interests.
-As a result of the Spin-Off and the Split-Off, most of the executive officers of Spinco also serve as executive officers of Liberty Interactive and some are expected to serve as executive officers of Starz following the Spin-Off, and there is significant board overlap between our company and Liberty Interactive.
+Our company has overlapping directors and management with Liberty Interactive and one overlapping director with Starz, which may lead to conflicting interests.
+As a result of the Spin-Off and the Split-Off, most of the executive officers of Spinco also serve as executive officers of Liberty Interactive, and there is significant board overlap between our company and Liberty Interactive.
 Following the Spin-Off, John C. Malone will be the Chairman of the Board of our company and Liberty Interactive.
+Gregory B. Maffei will be the Chief Executive Officer of our company and Liberty Interactive and will serve on the boards of directors of each of our company, Liberty Interactive and Starz.
 None of Spinco, Starz and Liberty Interactive has any ownership interest in the others.
 Our executive officers and members of our company's board of directors have fiduciary duties to our stockholders.
-Likewise, any such persons who serve in similar capacities at Starz or Liberty Interactive have fiduciary duties to that company's stockholders.
+Likewise, any such persons who serve in similar capacities at Liberty Interactive or Starz have fiduciary duties to that company's stockholders.
 Therefore, such persons may have conflicts of interest or the appearance of conflicts of interest with respect to matters involving or affecting more than one of the companies to which they owe fiduciary duties.
 For example, there may be the potential for a conflict of interest when Spinco or Liberty Interactive looks at acquisitions and other corporate opportunities that may be suitable for each of them.
 Moreover, most of our company's directors and officers continue to own Starz and Liberty Interactive stock and options to purchase Starz stock and Liberty Interactive stock.
-These ownership interests could create, or appear to create, potential conflicts of interest when these individuals are faced with decisions that could have different implications for our company, Starz and/or Liberty Interactive.
+These ownership interests could create, or appear to create, potential conflicts of interest when the applicable individuals are faced with decisions that could have different implications for our company, Starz and/or Liberty Interactive.
 Any potential conflict that qualifies as a "related party transaction" (as defined in Item 404 of Regulation S-K) is subject to review by an independent committee of the applicable issuer's board of directors in accordance with its corporate governance guidelines.
-Any other potential conflicts that arise will be addressed on a
+Any other potential conflicts that arise will be addressed on a case-by-case basis, keeping in mind the applicable fiduciary duties owed by the executive officers and directors of each issuer.
+From time to time, we may enter into transactions with Liberty Interactive or Starz and/or their subsidiaries or other affiliates.
+There can be no assurance that the terms of any such transactions will be as favorable to our company, Starz, Liberty Interactive or any of their subsidiaries or affiliates as would be the case where there is no overlapping officer or director.